Here's a question worth asking before you book another offsite: does your team actually remember the last one?

 There's a longer story your team steps into as well.
 Redwood Forest Foundation funds forest protection through sustainable forestry, not donations alone.
 The retreat fee goes straight into the same restoration work the group walks through during the trip.
 Not a side activity.
 The mission, moving, while the team stands inside it.

 If your team needs two days away from screens to think clearly and reconnect, get in touch with Alex about dates and availability.
+Retreats cost $25,000 for up to ten people, with dates confirmed directly through Alex.

 📧 alex@redwoodforests.org | 📞 201-498-6017